xinity/dcos-docs-site/pages/1.14/deploying-services/quota-management/index.md

 ### Limitations

-* You can only set quota on top level groups (doe example, "/dev") but not on nested groups ("/dev/foo").
+* You can only set quota on top level groups (for example, "/dev") but not on nested groups ("/dev/foo").
 * Services running in the root group (for example, /app) are not enforced by quota.
 * Not all the Catalog services are enforced by quota.
 Refer to the specific service documentation for details.
 * Jobs are not enforced by quota.